 Print Services secures access to print queues and ports that are shared by a print server by using access control lists (ACLs).
-However, printers on a network that is connected via the TCPMON monitor module ([MS-RPRN] section 3.1.4.11.3) or WSDMON monitor module ([MS-RPRN] section 3.1.4.11.4) do not offer a mechanism for access protection.
-Therefore, print clients can bypass the print server's protection mechanism by creating a direct TCPMON or WSDMON connection to a printer.
-The address of the printer can be determined by scanning the local network for ports that are used by TCPMON or WSDMON connections.
+However, printers on a network that is connected via the TCPMON monitor module ([MS-RPRN] section 3.1.4.11.3) or), WSDMON monitor module ([MS-RPRN] section 3.1.4.11.4), or APMON ([MS-RPRN] section 3.1.4.11.5) do not offer a mechanism for access protection.
+Therefore, print clients can bypass the print server's protection mechanism by creating a direct TCPMON or, WSDMON, or APMON connection to a printer.
+The address of the printer can be determined by scanning the local network for ports that are used by TCPMON or, WSDMON, or APMON connections.
 Often, it is also possible to find printers by examining Domain Name System (DNS) entries for the local network, or by printing a printer status sheet on the printer itself.
 The status sheet typically shows the DNS name or the TCP/IP address of the printer.